 Why is it better to undergo prostate cancer treatment abroad

-Not every country has centers specializing in proton therapy.
+Not every country has centers specializing in proton therapy, especially when it comes to proton therapy for stage 4 prostate cancer.
 If they are, then prostate cancer cannot be treated everywhere, since protons are much more often used to suppress tumors of the brain, base of the skull and eye.
 Even if your country has a proton therapy center and it provides prostate cancer treatment, it is not a fact that a more accurate and safer pencil beam scanning technology is used.
 Finally, proton therapy may be more expensive in your country.
 The prices for this type of treatment are especially high in the USA and Japan.
 They are much lower in Western Europe and even lower in Eastern Europe, for example, in the Czech Republic or Russia.

 There are several reasons for you to travel to one of the developed European countries for proton therapy for prostate cancer treatment: